aormsby/hugo-deploy-to-pages/README.md

 | git_email           |                      | 'action@github.com'                     | 'ormsbyadam@gmail.com'                 |

 ### Variable Notes
 - **deploy_directory** -> Where you expect Hugo to output your build.
 Hugo builds default to 'public', but if you change that location you need to set it here.
-This input is also used to check if you are deploying your build to a submodule (no extra work needed).
+This input also checks if your deploy directory points to a submodule (no extra work needed).

 - **build_branch** -> The branch to build from in the main project.

-- **deploy_branch** -> The branch to deploy the build output to - only used if deploying to a specific branch on a submodule.
+- **deploy_branch** -> The branch to deploy the build output to.
+This only used if deploying to a specific branch on a submodule.
+Otherwise, it defaults to 'main'.

 - **fresh_build** -> Clears out the specified deploy directory before running the hugo build (ignores **do_not_delete_files**).